sabila111/Web-Course-Website/README.md

 4. **Footer**: The application includes a footer section with relevant links, contact information, and other essential details.

-5. **Live Link**: Access the live version of the application by clicking:.
+5. **Live Link**: Access the live version of the application by clicking:https://web-course-project-4613a.web.app.

 ## Getting Started